Stop spamming the em dash everywhere

 4 min read

 The first time I noticed the em dash, I thought it was a bug.
 An abnormally long bug.
-It was so hypnotizing — I couldn’t look away to keep on reading.
-Yet, I didn’t even know what it was.
+It was so mesmerizing — I couldn’t look away to keep on reading.
+Yet, I didn’t even know what it was called.

-But once I asked my co-worker to show me how he types that weird thingy, I felt like I had joined a secret club.
+But once I asked my co-worker to show me how he types this weird thingy, I felt like I had joined a secret club.

 What’s an em dash (—)?

-As The Punctuation Guide explains, “The em dash is perhaps the most versatile punctuation mark. […]”.
+As The Punctuation Guide explains, "The em dash is perhaps the most versatile punctuation mark."
 It can replace commas, periods, parentheses, colons, or semicolons, which follow more rigid usage rules.
 Sounds great, right?
-But flexibility can lead to misuse.
-And in the case of the em dash, it’s no different.
+But flexibility can lead to abuse.
+And the em dash is no different.

 Why’s the em dash so … attractive?